e-kwsm/psi4/doc/sphinxman/source/manage_git.rst

 --------------------------------------------------

-Neither the Python interpreter nor Sphinx like non-ASCII characters one bit, though the errors may be intermittant.
+Neither the Python interpreter nor Sphinx like non-ASCII characters one bit, though the errors may be intermittent.
 Output files are usually ok, so Jerome can live, for now.
 To aid in tracking down offenders, here's the ``vi`` and ``grep`` search strings.
 In the docs, you want to use the substitutions in :source:`doc/sphinxman/source/abbr_accents.rst`